Dawn Effect: Higher Blood Sugar in the Morning

 For example, it’s normal and healthy for glucose levels to increase slightly after a meal and wane over the course of a couple of hours.
 It’s also normal for blood sugar to decrease during intense physical activity and remain depleted until you replenish with a meal, at which point sugars should stabilize.

-Most people consider blood sugar tracking a chore or medical necessity that only people with diabetes have to do.
+Most people consider blood sugar tracking a medical necessity that only people with diabetes have to do.
 While it is inherently important for people with diabetes to track their blood glucose, people without diabetes can benefit, too.

-Lots goes on in your body while you’re sleeping.
+A lot goes on in your body while you’re sleeping.
 Aside from dreaming, memory formation, muscle repair, and other functions, your body actively manages glucose during your slumber.

 In a healthy human, it’s normal for blood sugar to fall a couple of hours after their last meal and remain on the low end of healthy fasted blood sugar—healthy being 72 to 100 mg/dL—until early morning.
 Your body doesn’t require as much energy to perform basic functions at night, thus it doesn’t require as much circulating glucose or as much of the hormone insulin.